Digital Displays (scheduling required)

 To submit posters for approval, fill out the poster request form.

-Advertising in the residence halls for fall term 2020 includes: posters in the residence halls, dining venues, and one Instagram story the week of your event from the University Housing main account.
+Advertising in the residence halls for winter term 2021 includes: posters in the residence halls, dining venues, and one Instagram story the week of your event from the University Housing main account.

 - Posters for fall term 2020 will begin the week October 5.
 These must be delivered by September 28.
 Posters will not be received between the week of move-in through the first week of classes.
 Otherwise, all posters need to be delivered at least 10 business days before the desired posting date.